The Fraser Valley is a hotbed of activity when it comes to berry production, processing, and research.

 According to the Ministry of Agriculture’s Agricultural Land Use Inventory (ALUI), Abbotsford has 4,506 hectares in berry crops, which is 28% of all cultivated crops.
 Blueberries and raspberries are the top crops and make up 91% of all berries produced in Abbotsford.
 There are 898 individual berry fields with an average crop area of 5 hectares and a median of 4 hectares.

 Berries are produced for local consumption, export, and processing markets, providing a valuable contribution to the B.C. economy.
-In fact, B.C. berries are Canada's largest fruit export in terms of both value and volume.
+In fact, B.C. is Canada’s largest berry industry accounting for nearly 138,000 tonnes of berries produced and $224 million in farm cash receipts annually.

 Graduates of the program are ready to take advantage of work opportunities on local berry farms and other berry industry businesses.